Jaycode88/Kicassoo/TESTING.md

 ensure orders are set to confirm for final deployement

-- in checkout to create Draft/test order set "confirm" to false in services.py line 48 and views.py line 30
+- in checkout to create Draft/test order set "confirm" to false in views.py line 348 in the stripe webhook function, and services.py line 9

 # Testing
 Return back to the [README.md](README.md) file.